edwardayala/Prolog/PrologNotes.md

 ### Anatomy of a Variable
 * Object we can't name at the time of execution
 * Variable starts with uppercase letter
+* Used for querying the database

 ### Anatomy of an Atom
+* Atoms start with lowercase letter

+### Query Terminal
+* Query database for an answer
+* ex:

+	loves(romeo, X).

+* Asking database 'Who loves romeo?'
+* returns:

+	X = juliet